Advertisement

 An example of the Mainz 'Schwellkopp' in January 2020.
 Photo: picture alliance/dpa | Andreas Arnold

-Karnevalsdienstag or Faschingsdienstag on the 1st of March this year is the second day of carnival.
+Karnevalsdienstag or Faschingsdienstag on February 13th is the second day of carnival in 2024.

 In the Rhineland, this is when the Nubbelverbrennung (nubbel burning) takes place, where a traditional, life-sized straw doll, known as a Nubbel, is set in flames.
 The Nubbel stands in as a scapegoat for all the misdemeanours of the carnival season – burning him ensures a prosperous year ahead.